Stihl 500i Chainsaw Reviews, Features, Benefits, Specs, Price, Alternatives

 I’ll just stick with the extra weight of the 661c that has not failed me yet, and I run the Hell out of them every day.

-I’ve run mine almost daily for well over a year.
-Flawless.
-My dealer is also a friend.
-They go out to loggers and no problems reported yet.
-So I don’t know who’s doing what buy I’m running my saw hard from freezing cold to over 90 degrees out with zero problems.
-But, I also maintain my stuff.
+So I don’t know who’s doing what but I’m running my saw hard from freezing cold to over 90 degrees out with zero problems.

 Make sure you’re using the gear right and It’ll look after you.